ddev/ddev/docs/content/developers/github-selfhosted-setup.md

 10. Set the "Sleep after time" setting in settings to never.
 11. Install [`winaero tweaker`](https://winaero.com/request.php?1796) and "Enable user autologin checkbox".
 Set up the machine to [automatically log in on boot](https://www.cnet.com/how-to/automatically-log-in-to-your-windows-10-pc/).
 Then run `netplwiz`, provide the password for the main user, uncheck the "require a password to log in".
 12. Add the path `C:\Program Files\git\bin` to the very front of the *system* environment variables.
 Otherwise Windows will try to use its own bash.exe or will try to use PowerShell.
-13. Install the github self-hosted runner software using the "Add New" instructions on <https://github.com/organizations/drud/settings/actions>.
+13. Install the GitHub self-hosted runner software using the "Add New" instructions on <https://github.com/organizations/drud/settings/actions>.
 When it asks if you want it as a service... you do.
 14. Run `.buildkite/sanetestbot.sh` to check your work.
 15. Reboot the machine and do a test run.
 (On windows the machine name only takes effect on reboot.)